Shorelines

 - Uplands.
 Those shorelands extending two hundred feet landward from the ordinary high water mark of the jurisdictional areas identified in subsections A and B of this section.

-What does the SMP regulate?
+What Does the SMP Regulate?

 All land use activities within the shoreline jurisdiction must meet the goals, policies, and regulations in the SMP regardless of the type of shoreline permit required.
 This includes over-water structures, new buildings and structures, and land development activities such as clearing, grading, or filling.

-Living with your Shoreline
+Living With Your Shoreline

 - opens in a new windowShore Friendly is a public information website for waterfront homeowners who care about the health of Puget Sound.
 It is funded through the National Estuary Program by the Washington Departments of Fish and Wildlife and Natural Resources.